The Shape of Dark Matter Haloes, I. HI Observations of Edge-on Galaxies: Reductions

 The width of the profile at the 20\% and 50\% maximum intensity levels, $W20$ and $W50$, were measured directly from $S(v)$.
 These were based on the low-resolution cubes, which were masked using the regions files.
 The integrated flux $FI$ was also measured in this cube.
-We make no use of clipping, in contrast to \cite{OBrien2010A}.
-The total \ion{H}{I} mass, $M_\textrm{\ion{H}{I}}$, was derived using
+We make no use of clipping, in contrast to \cite{OBrien2010A}, as we wish to include all faint emission.
+The total optically thin \hi mass, $M_\hi$, was derived using